-Almost half of nurses aren’t physically active during the week (source).
+Almost half of nurses aren’t physically active during the week.

-Here are the physical activities the Centers for Disease Control & Prevention (CDC) recommends for every American (source):
+Here are the physical activities the Centers for Disease Control & Prevention (CDC) recommends for every American:

-- 150 Minutes or More of Moderate-Intensity Aerobics: Any movement that elevates your heart rate and makes you sweat counts.
+- 30 Minutes or More of Moderate-Intensity Aerobics 5 times a week: Any movement that elevates your heart rate and makes you sweat counts.
 Try playing tennis or water aerobics or everyday activities like brisk walking or mowing the lawn.

 - At Least Two Muscle-Strengthening Sessions: Strength training should make your muscles work harder than usual.
 Examples are weight-lifting, bodyweight exercises, yoga, and heavy gardening.

 According to the CDC, some physical activity is better than none.
 You’ll receive the health benefits by adding any amount to your day.